 The four Baumrind parenting types, encapsulate the behaviors of just about every parent.
-These categorizations theorize that all parents fall into one of four categories based on the amount or lack of warmth and control they display when parenting.
+These categorizations suggest that all parents fall into one of four categories based on the amount, or lack, of warmth and control they display when parenting.

 These qualities are often based more on parental personality and environment than a specific parenting style structure.
 Understanding these four basic archetypes is essential to grasping more complex and nuanced styles of deliberate parenting.

 Following the Golden Rule, authoritative parents value fairness and structure.
 They prize effort and dedication over ultimate success, holding high expectations for their children in terms of obedience and self-control.

 They also use warmth and kindness with their children regularly, communicating expectations and affirmations of value without undermining structure or artificially inflating the ego.
 (Source)

 - Communicates regularly with children about their activities, ideas, thoughts and feelings

 - Handles situations and behaviors in a reasonable and consistent way